Maleyka-gh/Facial_Emotion_Recognition/README.md

 to the dataset.
 - In transfer learning experiments with Mobilenet, the test accuracy reaches only 58.19%, which is lower than Deep CNN but comparable with Shallow CNN.
-In testing MobileNet with the four emotions dataset, the test accuracy is high, i.e., 67.36%.Since we aim to detect all the emotions, this model is unsuitable for Real-Time applications.
+In testing MobileNet with the four emotions dataset, the test accuracy is high, i.e., 67.36%.
+However, since we aim to detect all the emotions, this model is unsuitable for Real-Time applications.
 In conclusion, the Deep CNN trained with augmented data and hyperparameter tuning is the best- performing model with 68.62% test accuracy among all other models.
 Thus, this model is further used and deployed in the Real-Time FER system.